weaviate/weaviate/README.md

 You can run: `go run ./cmd/weaviate-server/main.go` of build Weaviate by running: `go build ./cmd/weaviate-server/main.go`.

-For testing you can run over http: `go run ./cmd/weaviate-server/main.go --scheme=http`.
+For testing you can run over http: `go run ./cmd/weaviate-server/main.go --scheme=http --server-port=8080 --server-host=localhost`.
 Note: to run the service in production you always need https.

 *Application options:*